goraz/onion/README.markdown

 }
 ```

-DefaultLayer is a layer to handle defalt value for layer.
+DefaultLayer is a layer to handle default value for layer.

 #### func  NewDefaultLayer

 ```go
 func NewDefaultLayer() DefaultLayer
 ```
-NewDefaultLayer is used to return a default layer. shoud load this layer before
+NewDefaultLayer is used to return a default layer. should load this layer before
-any other layer, and before ading it, must add default value before adding this
+any other layer, and before adding it, must add default value before adding this
 layer to onion.

 #### type FileLoader